-A payment or contribution made under the retirement exemption from the 2007-08 year is not required to be reported.
+There is no need to report a payment or contribution made under the retirement exemption from the 2007-08 year.

 SMALL BUSINESS ROLLOVER

 The rules covering the small business rollover are contained in Subdivision 152-E of the Income Tax Assessment Act 1997.
 The small business rollover allows you to defer all or part of a capital gain made from a CGT event happening to an active asset.